shanet/Adalight/README.md

-This project has yet to be started, but when complete will be an enhanced version of the colorswirl demo from the parent repo.
+This is a fork of the Colorswirl demo for the Adalight project.
+It is currently still under development, but has been extended to support many more options than the original Colorswirl program.